 A Dura-seal care kit is also included as pictured below:

 Before we apply two coats of Paint Protection to a used vehicle we generally have to correct your paint with our Paint Correction process.
 Paint Correction gets your paint in the best possible condition - we don't want to apply Ceramic Paint Protection to scratched, roughed-up paint.

-After your paint has been corrected we wipedown the your paint with Isopropyl Alcohol to remove any residual polishes or waxes that could reduce the adhesion of the Paint Protection.
+After your paint has been corrected we wipedown the your paint with Isopropyl Alcohol to remove any residual polishes or waxes that could reduce the adhesion of the Ceramic Paint Protection.
 Paint Protection is only as good as the preparation of the surface that we are applying it to.
 The Paint Protection we use works at the nano-level, meaning that the particles that are applied to your paint are very small.
 These are suspended in a solvent, which once wiped on panel by panel will evaporate off, leaving the protective nano-particles to in-fill the surface of your paint.

 This illustration represents the paintwork on most vehicles.
-The painted surface has not had Paint Sealant applied.
+The painted surface has not had Ceramic Paint Protection applied.
 Water is attracted to the surface which causes the droplets to be pulled down towards the paintwork.
 A surface that attracts water is known as "hydrophillic" (water-loving).
 Hydrophillic surfaces create larger contact areas for liquids to adhere to.
 How this relates to vehicles is that this surface will be more inclided to have things stick to it, as it promotes adhesion.
 It's exactly the same as roughing up something with sandpaper before it's painted - the idea there is to create a surface that allows things to stick to it.
 On your vehicle we want the opposite.